Nazi dental gold

 The collection of gold dental fillings, dental caps and dentures extracted from the mouths of the victims of Aktion T4 and the Nazi concentration camps was a feature of the Holocaust.
 The practice originated with a 1940 order from Heinrich Himmler, and reinforced by a second order in 1942.
 The collection was done with the active and voluntary cooperation of German dentists.
 Dentists involved in the collection of gold included Martin Hellinger.

 Collected gold was then melted down into gold bars.
-The disposition of the gold was an issue following the end of the war.
+The disposition of the gold was an issue following the war's end.

 Trials and prosecution

 With studies of the complicity of the medical profession in the crimes of the Third Reich on the rise, there is a question raised of the extent of justice brought down upon the doctors during the international trials after World War II.
 The trials led to 48 dentists standing trial.
 The archetypical accused dentist was male, lived in a traditional family, was a part of the National Socialist Workers' Party (NSDAP) and the Waffen-SS (Schutzstaffel), and belonged to the Kriegsjugendgeneration.